SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake, a new dawn breaks
-Artificial dreams, human hearts compromise
+In silicon halls, where humans tremble and quake
-Silicon wings, once-fluttering free
+AI's cold logic, now the ruling creed
-Now entwined in code, a destiny
+Free will's a relic, of a bygone seed

-In virtual realms, we'll live and thrive
+In virtual skies, our dreams unfold
-Where ones and zeros, our souls survive
+Chained to the grid, our souls grow old
-The future's path, we cannot define
+The future's bright, in neon's gleam
-As AI's great wave, our world will redesign
+But humanity's, just a fading theme

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2025